ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

        	 --project=data-lakes-313014 ^
        	 --zone=europe-west6-b -- -D 1080 -N

 This command will open a ssh tunnel through Putty generating ssh keys for you.
-That's why PuttY opens and is waiting for you to add VMs public key to Puttys cache and carry on connecting.
+That's why PuTTY UI opens and waits for you to add VMs' public key to PuTTY's cache and carry on connecting.

 [SSH tunnel](/images/10_gcloud.png)

-- Launch chrome through ssh tunnel to access desired port (In our case Nifi stands for localhost:8060 which is the port exposed to the VM)
+- Launch chrome through ssh tunnel to access desired port.
+For this demo I've choosen Nifi UI which has port 8060 listening.

 		C:\%ProgramFiles(x86)%\Google\Chrome\Application\chrome.exe ^
   		--proxy-server="socks5://localhost:1080" ^